ICB-DCM/model_calibration_protocol/README.md

 ## Run a calibration task
 1. (Optional) Customize the task.
     - Edit model-specific settings in the `settings` directory.
-    - Edit task logic directly in the `scripts` directory.
+    - Edit task commands directly in the `scripts` directory.
 2. Execute the task.
     1. Run: `python3 run.py`
     2. Select the setting to use.